robisodd/dither-library/README.md

 # dither-library
 Color dithering library for Pebble

-#Screenshots
+##Screenshots
+Aplite:
 ![](Aplite.png)

+Basalt:
 ![](Basalt-Color.png) ![](BasaltGrayscale.png)

+Chalk:
 ![](ChalkColor.png) ![](ChalkGrayscale.png)

-`fill_rect_dithered(ctx, rect, r, g, b)`
+####`fill_rect_dithered(ctx, rect, r, g, b)`
-Input: A graphics context, a rect (absolute screen coordinates), and a 24bit RGB color
-Draws a rectangle filled with a dithered (patterned) color
-Note: uses absolute screen coordinates, unlike graphics_fill_rect() which draws relative to its layer
+Given a graphics context, a rect (absolute screen coordinates), and a 24bit RGB color, draws a rectangle filled with a dithered (patterned) 6-bit color.
+Note that rect uses absolute screen coordinates, unlike `graphics_fill_rect()` which draws relative to its layer.

-`replace_color_in_rect_with_dithered(ctx, rect, replacement_color, r, g, b)`
+####`replace_color_in_rect_with_dithered(ctx, rect, replacement_color, r, g, b)`
-Input: A graphics context, a rect (absolute screen coordinates), a color to look for and a 24bit RGB color to replace it with
-Searches with RECT for REPLACEMENT_COLOR and replaces it with the dithered 24bit RGB
-Note: RECT uses absolute screen coordinates, unlike graphics_fill_rect() which draws relative to its layer
+Given a graphics context, a rect, a color to look for and a 24bit RGB color to replace it with, searches within the `rect` for `replacement_color` and replaces it with a 6bit color dithered from the 24bit RGB given.
+Note that `rect` uses absolute screen coordinates, unlike normal Pebble API functions (e.g. `graphics_fill_rect()`) which draw relative to their layer.

-`replace_color_with_dithered(ctx, replacement_color, r, g, b)`
+####`replace_color_with_dithered(ctx, replacement_color, r, g, b)`
-Input: A graphcs context, a color to look for, and a 24bit RGB dithered color to replace it with
-Searches the ENTIRE SCREEN for REPLACEMENT_COLOR and replaces it with the dithered 24bit RGB
+Given a graphcs context, a color to look for, and a 24bit RGB dithered color to replace it with, searches the ENTIRE SCREEN for `replacement_color` and replaces it with a 6bit color dithered from the 24bit RGB given.
+Note that it currently doesn't ignore the `alpha` channel, though screen pixels are almost always `alpha = 3`.